decaycs/decay-factory/README.md

 ## Usage
 from your terminal run:
 ```
-odf
+catFactory
 ```
 or
 ```
-odf /path/to/image/
+catFactory /path/to/image/
 ```

- All the outputs will be in ~/Pictures/odf
+ All the outputs will be in ~/Pictures/cat

  ## UNINSTALL
  1. ```cd``` into the repo folder.